 As we’ve mentioned before, your procedure will depend on the severity of your case.
 In cases of severe sagging, Dr. Waltzman may need to create an incision around the areola and nipple and move it to a higher position.

 Your gynecomastia surgery will result in some scarring on the chest, but they’ll be well hidden around the areola.
 If you do indeed undergo liposuction, this will result in a few small scars, but by the time they heal, they’ll only resemble a line about the length of a pencil eraser.

 In addition to strategically placing each incision, Dr. Waltzman will also reduce tension on the incisions—a sure way to help the scars heal in the best possible manner.

 Dr. Waltzman will give patients a personalized post-surgery guide.
 He’ll also have the patient follow a schedule of in-office visits.

 Most patients take around 2 weeks off from work to recover from gynecomastia surgery in Long Beach.
 If you have a more physical job, Dr. Waltzman recommends even longer.
 You’ll have to wear a compression garment for a few weeks to help shape the chest and decrease the amount of swelling.

 You’ll experience some level of swelling, bruising, and soreness, but many patients report that they feel better than expected after surgery.
 Still, it’s important to allow your body to heal and to follow Dr. Waltzman’s instructions.

 When all else has failed, surgery can help you attain the figure that reflects how you feel.
 Don’t trust anyone else for this critical procedure.
-Contact The Waltzman Institute Plastic Surgery & Aesthetics for a consultation with a surgeon with extensive experience with gynecomastia treatment in Long Beach.
+Contact The Waltzman Institute Plastic Surgery & Aesthetics for a consultation with a surgeon with extensive experience with gynecomastia surgery in Long Beach.